Here you will find tips and ideas for looking after your mental health and wellbeing.

 - Set up a container (for example a shoe box or a bowl) as a ‘worry box’ or ‘bubble box’.
 Children can leave messages in here for parents to read later, if they aren’t ready to talk yet.

 - For each worry that you talk about, encourage each other to think of two positive things.
-For example:

 Watching these videos is a great starting point for discussions around mental health: